PyLink/PyLink/RELNOTES.md

     - This new code uses the Python selectors module, which automatically chooses the fastest polling backend available ([`epoll|kqueue|devpoll > poll > select`](https://github.com/python/cpython/blob/v3.6.5/Lib/selectors.py#L599-L601)).
 - **API Break: significantly reworked channel handling for service bots**. [issue#265](https://github.com/GLolol/PyLink/issues/265)
     - The `ServiceBot.extra_channels` attribute in previous versions is replaced with `ServiceBot.dynamic_channels`, which is accessed indirectly via new functions `ServiceBot.add_persistent_channel()`, `ServiceBot.remove_persistent_channel()`, `ServiceBot.get_persistent_channels()`.
 This API also replaces `ServiceBot.join()` for most plugins, which now joins channels *non-persistently*.
-    - This API change provides plugins with a way of registering dynamic persistent channels, which are consistently rejoined on kick or kill
+    - This API change provides plugins with a way of registering dynamic persistent channels, which are consistently rejoined on kick or kill.
-    - Persistent channels are also "dynamic" in the sense that PyLink service bots will now part channels marked persistent when they become empty, and rejoin when it is recreated
+    - Persistent channels are also "dynamic" in the sense that PyLink service bots will now part channels marked persistent when they become empty, and rejoin when it is recreated.
-    - This new implementation is also plugin specific, as plugins must provide a namespace (usually the plugin name) when managing persistent channels using `ServiceBot.(add|remove)_persistent_channel()`
+    - This new implementation is also plugin specific, as plugins must provide a namespace (usually the plugin name) when managing persistent channels using `ServiceBot.(add|remove)_persistent_channel()`.
-    - New abstraction: `ServiceBot.get_persistent_channels()` which fetches the list of all persistent channels on a network (i.e. *both* the config defined channels and what's registered in `dynamic_channels`)
+    - New abstraction: `ServiceBot.get_persistent_channels()` which fetches the list of all persistent channels on a network (i.e. *both* the config defined channels and what's registered in `dynamic_channels`).
     - New abstraction: `ServiceBot.part()` sends a part request to channels and only succeeds if it is not marked persistent by any plugin.
 This effectively works around the long-standing issue of relay-services conflicts. [issue#265](https://github.com/GLolol/PyLink/issues/265)
 - Major optimizations to `irc.nick_to_uid`: `PyLinkNetworkCore.users` and `classes.User` now transparently maintain an index mapping nicks to UIDs instead of doing reverse lookup on every call.
-    - This introduces a new `UserMapping` class, which stores User objects by UID and provides a `bynick` dict storing case-normalized nicks to lists of UIDs.
+    - This is done via a new `UserMapping` class in `pylinkirc.classes`, which stores User objects by UID and provides a `bynick` attribute mapping case-normalized nicks to lists of UIDs.
-    - `classes.User.nick` is now a property, where the setter implicitly updates the `bynick` index with a pre-computed case-normalized version of the nick (`User.lower_nick`)
+    - `classes.User.nick` is now a property, where the setter implicitly updates the `bynick` index with a pre-computed case-normalized version of the nick (also stored to `User.lower_nick`)
-- Various relay optimizations.
+- Various relay optimizations: reuse target SID when bursting joins, and only look up nick once in `normalize_nick`
 - Rewritten CTCP plugin, now extending to all service bots. [issue#468](https://github.com/GLolol/PyLink/issues/468), [issue#407](https://github.com/GLolol/PyLink/issues/407)
 - Relay no longer spams configured U-lines with "message dropped because you aren't in a common channel" errors
 - The `endburst_delay` option to `spawn_server()` was removed from the protocol spec, and replaced by a private API used by protocols/inspircd and relay.
-- New API: hook functions can now block further execution from other handlers by returning False. [issue#547](https://github.com/GLolol/PyLink/issues/547)
+- New API: hook handlers can now filter messages from lower-priority handlers by returning `False`. [issue#547](https://github.com/GLolol/PyLink/issues/547)
-- New API: added `irc.get_server_option()` to fetch server-specific config variables and global settings as fallback. [issue#574](https://github.com/GLolol/PyLink/issues/574)
+- New API: added `irc.get_server_option()` to fetch server-specific config variables and global settings as a fallback. [issue#574](https://github.com/GLolol/PyLink/issues/574)
 - automode: replace assert checks with proper exceptions
 - Renamed methods in log, utils, conf to snake case. [issue#523](https://github.com/GLolol/PyLink/issues/523)
 - Remove `structures.DeprecatedAttributesObject`; it's vastly inefficient for what it accomplishes